-- (1) The State Judge Advocate and all assistant State judge advocates: - (2) All law specialists; - (3) All summary courts-martial; - (4) All adjutants, assistant adjutants, acting adjutants, and personnel adjutants: - (5) All staff judge advocates and legal officers and acting or assistant staff judge advocates and legal officers; and - (6) All other persons designated by law or regulation. - (b) The following persons in the State military forces shall have authority to administer oaths necessary in the performance of their duties: - (1) The president, law officer, trial counsel, and assistant trial counsel for all general and special courts-martial; - (2) The president and the counsel for the court of any court of inquiry; - (3) All officers designated to take a deposition; - (4) All persons detailed to conduct an investigation; and - (5) All other persons designated by law or any regulation. - (c) The signature without seal of any such person, together with the title of his office, is prima facie evidence of his authority.
+(1) The State Judge Advocate and all assistant State judge advocates.

+(2) All law specialists.

+(3) All summary courts-martial.

+(4) All adjutants, assistant adjutants, acting adjutants, and personnel adjutants.

+(5) All staff judge advocates and legal officers and acting or assistant staff judge advocates and legal officers.

+(6) All other persons designated by law or regulation.

+(b) Performance of particular duties.-The following persons in the State military forces shall have authority to administer oaths necessary in the performance of their duties:

+(1) The president, military judge, trial counsel, and assistant trial counsel for all general and special courts-martial.

+(2) The president and the counsel for the court of any court of inquiry.

+(3) All officers designated to take a deposition.

+(4) All persons detailed to conduct an investigation.

+(5) All other persons designated by law or any regulation.

+(c) Evidence of authority.-The signature without seal of any such person, together with the title of his office, is prima facie evidence of his authority.

-Section 1103.
-Text of Act to Be Available.-A complete text of this act and of the regulations prescribed by the Governor thereunder shall be made available to any member of the State military forces, upon his request, for his personal examination.
+§ 6103.
+Text of part to be available.

+A complete text of this part and of the regulations prescribed by the Governor thereunder shall be made available to any member of the State military forces, upon his request, for his personal examination. § 6104.
+Complaints of wrongs.

-Section 1104.
-Complaints of Wrongs.-Any member of the State military forces who believes himself wronged by his commanding officer, and who, upon due application to such commander, is refused redress, may complain to any superior commissioned officer, who shall forward the complaint to the officer exercising general court-martial jurisdiction over the officer against whom it is made.
+Any member of the State military forces who believes himself wronged by his commanding officer, and who, upon due application to such commander, is refused redress, may complain to any superior commissioned officer, who shall forward the complaint to the officer exercising general court-martial jurisdiction over the officer against whom it is made.
 That officer shall examine into said complaint and take proper measures for redressing the wrong.